helske/seqHMM/README.md

 Package is still under development and should be available at CRAN in 2015.

 We would be happy to hear feedback!
 If you have any questions, comments, or wishes, please contact Satu Helske or Jouni Helske, firstname.lastname@jyu.fi.
+You can also add a new issue here in GitHub.

 If you want to try the `seqHMM` package, you can install it via the `devtools` package: